Contact Us

 Other reasons this age range is languishing may include:

 1. Economic Instability: The Australian job market has faced significant fluctuations, exacerbated by global economic challenges and the pandemic.
 Young workers often find themselves in precarious employment situations, with short-term contracts, gig economy roles, and limited job security.
 This instability can lead to anxiety and hinder long-term career planning.2.
 Digital Overload: In an era dominated by digital connectivity and social media, young workers are constantly bombarded with information and the pressure to maintain a curated online persona.
 Work emails and communications are accessed on smartphones, meaning work creeps into personal life.
 Social media platforms often portray unrealistic benchmarks of success and happiness, contributing to feelings of inadequacy and dissatisfaction.3.
 Monotonous Work Environments and perceived lack of opportunities: Many young employees find themselves in roles that lack engagement or opportunities for growth.
-Traditional corporate structures may not provide the mentorship or career development pathways that foster a sense of purpose and achievement.
+Traditional corporate structures may not provide the mentorship or career development pathways that foster a sense of purpose and achievement.4.
+Pandemic-Related Disruptions: The pandemic reshaped work environments, with remote work becoming a norm.
+While offering flexibility, remote work can blur boundaries between personal and professional life, leading to burnout and a sense of disconnection from colleagues and company culture.

 The presence of a Languishing generation in Australia’s workforce poses significant challenges, including: